euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 * :math:`2\theta = tan^{-1}(r/d)`
 * :math:`q = 4 \pi sin({2 \theta} / 2)/ \lambda`

-The pyFAI library was designed to offer a pythonic interface and work together with [FabIO]_ for image reading (or h5py for HDF5 files).
+The pyFAI library was designed to offer a pythonic interface and work together with [FabIO]_ for image reading (or [h5py]_ for HDF5 files).
+This snipplet of code explains you the basic usage of the library: :label:`use`

 .. code-block:: python

    import fabio, pyFAI
-   img = fabio.open("Pilatus1M.edf").data
+   data = fabio.open("Pilatus1M.edf").data
    ai = pyFAI.load("Pilatus1M.poni")
    tth, I = ai.integrate1d(data, 1000, unit="2th_deg", method="numpy")